About this courseSkip About this course

 Week 1: Why do we get sick?

-An introduction to sickness behaviors and the immune system through an examination of subject-specific examples such as smallpox, tuberculosis, influenza, and other infectious diseases.
+An introduction to sickness behaviors and the immune system through an examination of subject-specific examples such as smallpox, tuberculosis, influenza, and other infectious diseases that have impacted our evolutionary history.
+We will introduce the concepts that form the basis of evolutionary theory.

 Week 2: Why does selection leave our bodies vulnerable?